jessepav/libgdx-wiki-old/Updating-LibGDX.md

 You need to replace additional files for some releases.
 They are listed here:

+#### Update to release 1.9.12

+* HTML: You can delete the soundmanager files for HTML Project and the references in index.html
+* HTML: You should update code in HTMLLauncher according to setup template

 #### Update to release 1.9.6
 * Replace soundmanager files for HTML project, otherwise Web Application might not start.
 See [#2246](https://github.com/libgdx/libgdx/pull/4426)